NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - [ ] Update tag searching capabilities in volunteer page.
 - [ ] Add tag suggestions in editor based off matching existing tags against doc text.
 - [ ] Add tag manager and descriptions of each tag, add way to view descriptions
-- [ ] Add better design and search functionality to volunteer picker in editor
+- [ ] Update search function on volunteer page to search jsonfified nested children so a single world will set it off instead of the phrase for tags

 # DEVLOG

+## May 25, 2021
+- Added search to volunteer editor

 ## May 22, 2021
 - Added search functionality to volunteer page.